-Areas of Expertise: Economics of education; School testing and quality; access to postsecndary education; Federal and international fiscal policy; Monetary policy and inflation.
+Areas of Expertise: Economics of education; School testing and quality; Access to postsecondary education; Federal and international fiscal policy; Monetary policy and inflation;

 Biography: David Johnson is Professor of Economics at Wilfrid Laurier University.
-Professor Johnson's areas of specialty are macroeconomics, international finance and the economics of education.
-His published work includes the studies of Canada's international?
+Professor Johnson's areas of specialty are macroeconomics, international finance and the economics of education. ?